ScareCrowLegion/TitleTextOverhaul/README.md

 **Version 2.1.1**

+## Download

+The latest version of Title Text Overhaul can be downloaded from the [GitHub Releases](../../releases/latest) page.

+Current Release: **v2.1.1**

+Download the `.pmp` file from the Assets section of the latest release and import it into Penumbra.

 ## Current Progress

 The current workflow has completed up to **Shadowbringers**, though some title text may still be missing.